sporto/elm-tutorial/add_and_delete/delete_a_player_3.md

 port getDeleteConfirmation : Signal Int
 ```

+## Index.js

+In the JavaScript side we need to send a message upon confirmation to this port:

+## getDeleteConfirmationSignal

-And map this port to a signal:
+Back in __src/main.elm__ map the `getDeleteConfirmation` port to a signal:

 ```
 getDeleteConfirmationSignal : Signal Actions.Action